Nitroethylene: Production

-Nitroethene can be produced by reacting nitromethane with formaldehyde or paraformaldehyde (a polymeric form) to form 2-nitroethanol, which can then undergo an E2 acid-catalyzed dehydration reaction.
-Alternatively, nitroethene may be produced via thermal dehydratation of 2-nitroethanol in the presence of phthalic anhydride.
+Nitroethene can be produced by reacting nitromethane with formaldehyde or paraformaldehyde (a polymeric form) to form 2-nitroethanol.
+Nitroethanol undergoes an acid-catalyzed dehydration reaction, especially if heated:

 Reactions

 Nitroethylene is a very electron deficient molecule.
 As a result, nitroethylene usually acts as the electrophile in reactions.
-Nitroethylene is capable of reacting spontaneously at temperatures as low as -100 °C, often as endothermic reactions.
+Nitroethylene is capable of reacting spontaneously at temperatures as low as −100 °C, often as endothermic reactions.
 Common reactions for this molecule are cycloadditions, radical additions, and nucleophilic additions.

 Cycloaddition

 Nitroethylene can act at the 2π electron source in a [4+2] cycloaddition.
 The nitro group in the molecule serves as an electron withdrawing group that makes the molecule a good candidate as a dienophile.
 It readily forms an adduct with cyclopentadiene, spiroheptadiene, and their derivatives in a [4+2] cycloaddition.

 Nitroethene can react at the 2π electron source in a [3+2] cycloaddition with nitrones.

 Nitroethylene is also reactive in domino-cycloaddition processes.
 For example, they can initially react with a chiral vinyl ether, and then react in a [3+2] cycloaddition with an electron deficient alkene such as dimethyl fumarate.
-The reactions are almost spontaneous at -78 °C.
+The reactions are almost spontaneous at −78 °C.

 Radical polymerization

-At very low temperatures (i.e. -78 °C), nitroethylene can polymerize with itself through initiation by one of its lone pairs.
+At very low temperatures (i.e. −78 °C), nitroethylene can polymerize with itself through initiation by one of its lone pairs.
 This process can be moderated by using t-butyl solvent.
 Research has been conducted on performing batch polymerization at room temperature in THF solvent.
 This process requires gamma ray irradiation for initiation.
 Termination of the polymerization requires a radical retardant, such as hydrogen bromide or hydrogen chloride.
 Water must be carefully removed prior to the polymerization, as nitroethylene is sensitive to polymerization by traces of water.